autodesk-platform-services/aps-model.properties-postman.collection/README.md

 ## Description

 This repository provides a postman collection that follows [three tutorials for Model Properties API](https://forge.autodesk.com/en/docs/acc/v1/tutorials/model-properties/) on Forge developer portal.
-This API works with BIM 360 Docs and AutodeskDocs
+This API works with BIM360 Docs and Autodesk Docs.

 The API supports **3 legged token** only.